-Phillip II, King of Castile and Aragon and Sicily, Lord Protector of Navarre, Duke of Milan and the Low Countries — a.k.a.
+- Phillip II, King of Castile and Aragon and Sicily, Lord Protector of Navarre, Duke of Milan and the Low Countries — a.k.a.
 Phillip II of Spain — was famous for his desire to try and administer his territories himself, insofar as that was possible.
 He would work from dawn to dusk reading reports and signing off paperwork in the process of trying to personally oversee as many state functions as possible.
 He founded a new governing council to feed him a constant stream of advice and did his best to foster rivalries among the nobilities and principalities.
 Though he was intelligent and a capable ruler, his realms were just too large and diverse for him to govern effectively, and he was too hesitant and indecisive in governing them.
 Under his leadership his realms were involved in several costly European wars, and he was forced to declare bankruptcy no less than three times.
 This gave him and his realms the worst credit rating in all of 16th Century Europe.
-His son and grandson, however, were not up to his standards and under their leadership the composite monarchy was to suffer as they tried to leave the governing of their realms to "favourites" and governing councils so that they would not have to bear Phillip II's workload and could spend more time enjoying themselves.
+His son and grandson, however, were not up to his standards and under their leadership the composite monarchy was to suffer as they tried to leave the governing of their realms to "favorites" and governing councils so that they would not have to bear Phillip II's workload and could spend more time enjoying themselves.

 - Subverted by Ahmed Wali Karzai.
 Half-brother of Afghan President Hamid Karzai, he was for all intents and purposes the boss of Kandahar.
 Recognized by both friend and foe as indispensable, and known for being a pretty decent ruler by nepotistic warlord standards.
 He was nevertheless assassinated, probably by people who felt that instability and a poorly-run Kandahar were in their interest.

-No matter how grandly-titled an organization's official leaders are likely to be, odds are pretty good that it's their secretaries/personal assistants/aides who do most of the essential paperwork and know what's really going on.
+- No matter how grandly-titled an organization's official leaders are likely to be, odds are pretty good that it's their secretaries/personal assistants/aides who do most of the essential paperwork and know what's really going on.

-According to some management principles, this is actually a bad thing to encourage in an organization.
+- According to some management principles, this is actually a bad thing to encourage in an organization.
 If the leader is suddenly sidelined due to illness, death or other unforeseen issues, the organization can be left scrambling to fill the roles the leader played.
-Having a clearly delineated succession plan can help so the other people in the organziation know what to do in case the boss is suddenly out of commission.
+Having a clearly delineated succession plan can help so the other people in the organization know what to do in case the boss is suddenly out of commission.

-The same thought process applies to forms of governance that emphasize the importance of peaceful transfer of power even when you dislike your successor.
+- The same thought process applies to forms of governance that emphasize the importance of peaceful transfer of power even when you dislike your successor.
 The effectiveness of this mindset varies, as this section showcases.

-In some places, long-haul truck drivers have this.
+- In some places, long-haul truck drivers have this.
 More than a few have drug or alcohol issues during their careers and many have various misdemeanors as well.
 But it's difficult for companies to find a capable long-haul driver, which explains companies overlooking most infractions and the high-wages plus pay per mile bonuses.

 - Insects and other invertebrates manage to play dozens of extremely vital roles in the environment, from pollinating, pest control, food sources and so on.
 We tend to find them annoying or insignificant, but if they were to disappear, life as we know it would cease to function.